Translation:When I am far from home, I think about it.

 Её means "her," in the genitive case or as a possessive pronoun.
 But if the noun was feminine, for example "car,"

-Я думаю о машине. Я думаю о ней. - prepositional case following the proposition "о."
+Я думаю о машине. Я думаю о ней. - prepositional case following the preposition "о."

 I think about the car.
 I think about it [her]